FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 3. If autopilot is in VS mode with a non-zero vertical speed value, choosing a new altitude target with the rotary knobs will cause the AP to switch from VS to ALT if the target altitude displayed momentarily equals the current aircraft altitude.
-To avoid this, use knob to adjust to a new altitude target while in ALT mode then change mode from ALT to VS and select a vertical speed in the desired direction.
+To avoid this, enable ALT mode, use knob to adjust to a new altitude target, then change mode from ALT to VS and select a vertical speed in the desired direction.
 Target altitude may also be set with AP off.